 Coming by cruise ship may be the most common way of tourists getting to the Falklands in absolute numbers – but these visits are typically only very short shore excursions, and they are of no use to the dark tourist for that reason alone.
 No, if you really want to experience these islands and do some battlefield tours (as well as more extensive wildlife-watching perhaps), then you have to fly in and stay a week or two (or three).

-There is currently only one commercial flight per week, every Saturday, from Punta Arenas in Chile
+There are currently commercial flights once a week, every Saturday, from Punta Arenas in Chile

 (with onward connection to Santiago

-).
-These are not exactly cheap but still a lot more affordable than the only other alternative – and that is: getting one of the seats allocated to civilian passengers on the military air bridge flights from RAF
+), and now also from Sao Paulo in Brazil on Wednesdays.
+These are not exactly cheap but still a lot more affordable than the only other alternative – and that is: getting one of the seats allocated to civilian passengers on the twice weekly military air bridge flights from RAF

 Brize Norton in Britain